 The Challenge

-They faced stiff competition from the likes of George (Asda) and F&F (Tesco), as well as high street fashion brands, all being highly active across a considerable range of magazine titles.
+Tu Clothing had low prompted brand awareness amongst their core audience.
+They wanted to not only increase key business metrics, but also showcase Tu’s fashion credentials and their empowering confidence messaging.
+They faced stiff competition from the likes of George (Asda) and F&F (Tesco), as well as high street fashion brands, all of whom were highly active across a considerable range of magazine titles.
 To drive cut through the creative and comms approach had to work hard to create distinct positioning.

-The Idea
+The Plan/Execution

-‘Tu Be You’ was a new brand creative designed to speak to a core audience of 25-54s, whilst also encouraging confidence and endorsing that everybody is beautiful.
+A new brand creative ‘Tu Be You’ was designed to speak to a core audience of 25-54s, whilst also encouraging confidence and endorsing that everybody is beautiful.

 The key role identified for comms was to act as a disrupter in a cluttered market, to showcase Tu’s new bold tone of voice, whilst driving awareness, and stand out through a range of high impact magazine formats.

-To prove print’s importance as part of a core channel mix, a combination of key Magnetic research, competitor insight and audience truths (PHD’s in house Rhythms tool) were used to develop a fresh and exciting media plan, appearing in places and spaces that our audience consumed, in unusual and attent-grabbing ways.
+To prove print’s importance as part of a core channel mix, a combination of key Magnetic research, competitor insight and audience truths (PHD’s in house Rhythms tool) were used to develop a fresh and exciting media plan, appearing in places and spaces that our audience consumed, in unusual and attention-grabbing ways.

 Magazines provide a unique audience who share similar passions, beliefs, and ideals.
+Additionally, magazines also provide high levels of engagement and quality attention, creating a unique distinction between print and other channels.
 85% of women who read magazines feel insecure about their body, further cementing the importance of print within this strategy.

-This was delivered using cover wraps, integrated formats, four full pages consecs and inside front cover (IFC) Gatefolds, along with traditional display.
+The campaign was delivered using cover wraps, integrated formats, four full pages consecs and inside front cover (IFC) Gatefolds, along with traditional display.
+Tu also used glossy premium monthlies such as Vogue for the first time, which elevated their image from the typical grocer fashion brand to that of a fashion forward, stylish brand.

-The Results
+Results

 • The launch campaign for this new platform – ‘Denim’ – accounted for an additional £700k sales of jeans, with total jeans uplift like for like + 26%.